paugier/piconumpy/README.md

 The next task is to reimplement PicoNumpy using [HPy] and to check if PyPy could efficiently accelerate [our main benchmark](bench/bench_array1d.py).

 PicoNumpy is really tiny.
-It "just" has to provide an `array` class (one-dimensional) and two functions (`cos` and `sin`) acting on floats.
-The PicoNumpy array class "just" has to support:
+It just provides an `array` class (one-dimensional)
+supporting:

 - Instantiation from a list of floats
 - Elementwise multiplication and division by a float